The Fair Work system

 Victoria

-All other employees in Victoria are covered by the national system.
+Most employees in Victoria are covered by the national system.
+This includes state government employees with some exceptions such as senior public servants.

 Western Australia

-State public sector and local government employees are covered by the state system.
+All Western Australian State public sector employers are covered by the state industrial relations system.

-The following types of businesses aren't covered by the national system:
+The following types of businesses are also covered by the state system:

 - sole traders